Duy254/localizer/README.md

 # localizer

-This node acts as the main package for all the localization stuff of Cabot.
+This node acts as the entry point for all the localization stuff of Cabot.
+Currently it only calculates odometry.

-## Code Structure

-The main file, `src/localizer_node.cpp` is designed to contain as least code as possible, so that the reader can see clearly what is going on.

-The class `Fusion` contains all the heavy lifting including `subscribe` and `publish`

-Currently this only get information from Navcog.

 ## What's subscribed and published

 - Subscribed
+    - `/encoder`: Encoder information from Arduino
-    - `/NavCog/pose`: The location info from NavCog
+    - `/imu`: IMU information from Arduino
 - Published
-    - `/odometry`: a `navcog_msg/SimplifiedOdometry` message, containing fused pose info
+    - `/odom`: a `nav_msgs::Odometry` message, containing fused odometry
+    - `tf` transform from `/odom` to `base_link`